rockwotj/google-cloud-endpoints-client/README.md

 ## License

-google-cloud-endpoints-client is available under the MIT license.
+Google Cloud Endpoints Client is available under the MIT license.
 See the LICENSE file for more info.